NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

     * SCM_csawmg
     * SCM_GSD_v0

-Note that using the Thompson microphysics scheme (as in ``SCM_GSD_v0``) requires the computation of look-up tables during its initialization phase.
-As of the release, this process has been prohibitively slow with this model, so it is HIGHLY suggested that these look-up tables are downloaded and staged to use this scheme (and the ``SCM_GSD_v0`` suite).
+Note that using the Thompson microphysics scheme (as in ``SCM_GSD_v0``) requires the existence of look-up tables during its initialization phase.
+As of the release, computation of the lookup tables has been prohibitively slow with this model, so it is highly suggested that they be downloaded and staged to use this scheme (and the ``SCM_GSD_v0`` suite).
 Pre-computed tables have been created and are available for download at the following URLs:
     * https://dtcenter.org/GMTB/freezeH2O.dat (243 M)
     * https://dtcenter.org/GMTB/qr_acr_qg.dat (49 M)
     * https://dtcenter.org/GMTB/qr_acr_qs.dat (32 M)

-These files should be staged in ``gmtb-scm/scm/data/GFS_physics_data`` prior to running ``cmake``.
+These files should be staged in ``gmtb-scm/scm/data/GFS_physics_data`` prior to executing the run script.
 Since binary files can be system-dependent (due to endianness), it is possible that these files will not be read correctly on your system.
 For reference, the linked files were generated on Theia using the Intel v18 compiler.

 Also note that some cases require specified surface fluxes.
 Special SDFs that correspond to the suites listed above have been created and use the ``*_prescribed_surface`` decoration.
 It is not necessary to specify this filename decoration when specifying the suite name.
 If the ``spec_sfc_flux`` variable in the configuration file of the case being run is set to ``.true.``, the run script will automatically use the special SDF that corresponds to the chosen suite from the list above.

 If specifying a namelist other than the default, the value must be an entire filename that exists in ``../../ccpp/physics_namelists``.
-Caution should be exercised when modifying physics namelists since some redundancy between flags to control some physics parameterizations and scheme entries in the CCPP SDFs currently exists.
+Caution should be exercised when modifying physics namelists since some redundancy between flags to control some physics parameterizations and scheme entries in the SDFs currently exists.
 Values of numerical parameters are typically OK to change without fear of inconsistencies.
 Lastly, the ``-g`` flag can be used to run the executable through the ``gdb`` debugger (assuming it is installed on the system).

 If the run aborts with the error message